A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 Some Lions I Have Met

-Some Lions I Have Met by Gordon Cundill (2007) is an exciting, specialist book on lion hunting for the lion hunter by an expert lion hunter.
-It contains many thought provoking and valuable lessons on calibres, cartridges and why not to use an over-and-under double rifle.
+Some Lions I Have Met by Gordon Cundill (2007) is an exciting, specialist book on lion hunting for the lion hunter.
+It contains many valuable lessons on calibres, cartridges and why not to use an over-and-under double rifle.

 Fragments Of Africa: Vignettes From A Hunter's Life 1939-1998